Google Announces Sunsetting of Google+

 Ultimately, this has forced Google to shut down Google+ for consumers because it’s a company liability and has failed to achieve widespread adoption.

 Google says it will still be investing in Google+ for enterprise customers, where Google says it is “seeing growth and our customers are seeing great value.”
 This continued investment appears to be focused on enhancing the internal communication experience for enterprise users.

-What does this mean for brands with Google+ accounts?
+What does this mean for brands with a Google Plus business page?

 - Google+ pages will go away in the next 10 months.
-Check to see if your brand pages still exist and weren’t deleted for being orphaned.
+Check to see if your Google Plus business page still exists and aren’t deleted for being orphaned.

-- Many Google+ Pages for businesses that are inactive may have been shuttered while others may have been automatically pulling data from Google My Business.
+- Many Google Plus business pages that are inactive may have been shuttered while others may have been automatically pulling data from Google My Business.